astorm/pestle/docs/pestle-library.md

     $ ls -l
 ```

-Unix commands have evolved to be more than a single letter.
+Unix commands have evolved to be more than a single letter (`-l` above).
 For example, the following two curl commands are equivalent

 ```
     $ curl -L http://example.com